mesosphere/dcos-docs-site/pages/dkp/dispatch/1.2/tutorials/cd_tutorials/rolling-deployment/index.md

 You can now open your browser and navigate to the Argo CD UI.
 The Argo CD UI is available at the `/dispatch/argo-cd` URL relative to your Kubernetes cluster's URL.

 You can see that the hello-world application has been created.
-If you click on the hello-world application you can see a visualization of the various
+If you select the hello-world application you can see a visualization of the various
 Kubernetes resources related to the hello-world application: Ingress, Service, Deployment, ReplicaSet, and Pod.
-You can further click on any of the resources to view more information.
+You can further select any of the resources to view more information.
 You can see the Kubernetes manifest for each resource and, in the case of the hello-world Pod, you can also view the logs in real-time.

 The hello-world application itself is reachable at the `/hello-world` URL relative to your cluster URL.